This page provides information on the V-Ray Frame Buffer and its features.

 Set B – Sets the image as the 'B' image when comparing two images.

 Load – Loads the selected image in the VFB (same as double-clicking on the history image).

-Load V-Ray Settings – Sets the current render settings to the ones used to render the selected image.
+Load V-Ray Settings – Applies the V-Ray Render settings stored in the stored image.

-Load Color Corrections – Loads the VFB color correction controls from the selected image.
+Load Color Corrections – Loads the Color corrections saved in the stored image.